iglunix/iglunix/README.md

 All build scripts are 0BSD Licensed.

 To create an ISO from a non-iglunix OS please see https://github.com/iglunix/iglunix-autobuild

+## Is this GNU/Linux
+No, GNU currently contributes roughly 10 MiB of code in the base system whilst, LLVM and Linux both contribute aproximately 1 GiB each.
+Instead we suggest that one should refer to Igluinx running on the Linux kernel as LLVM/Musl/Linux.
+LLVM and Linux because they are the two largest packages and make up the majority of the base system, and Musl to be explicit about the C library, target triple and to differentiate it from any system using LLVM's libc (which will may very well likely use in the future).

 ## Discord
 Join us at [link](https://discord.gg/NKB9qD2bMx)